LemonizDev/OfflineInsiderProgrammeEnroller/README.md

 ## Starting the script:

-To start the script you must run the *OfflineInsiderEnroll.cmd* File as administrator.
-To run a file as administrator you must:
+To start the script you must run the *OfflineInsiderEnroll.cmd* File as administrator, to do so you must:

 Select the *OfflineInsiderEnroll.cmd* file(left click) > right click on the selected file and select `Run as administrator`

 **Take a look at the following gif to understand this better.**